-\IEEEPARstart{T}{he} increasing number of connected users and the broadcasting nature of the wireless medium lead to a flurry of security challenges for wireless communications applications.
-For example, typical cryptographic protocols use up communication resources for distributing and maintaining a secret key.
-This issue significantly decreases the efficiency of the transmission as the number of users exceeds a certain scale~\cite{7539590}.
-Moreover, traditional cryptosystems rely on the limited eavesdropper's computational power assumption, making them quite vulnerable against the advent of quantum computers~\cite{Gidney_2021}.
-Alternatively, information-theoretic secrecy~\cite{9380147} utilizes the inherent randomness of communication channels (e.g., noise and interference) to achieve security at the physical layer~\cite{8509094}, without requiring secret key agreement and without imposing any constraint on the eavesdropper's computational power.
+\IEEEPARstart{T}{he} increasing number of connected users and the broadcasting nature of the wireless medium lead to a flurry of security challenges for wireless communication applications.
+For example, typical cryptographic protocols require significant communication resources for distributing and maintaining secret keys.
+This issue noticeably decreases the data transmission efficiency as the number of users gradually increases~\cite{7539590}.
+In addition, traditional cryptosystems rely on the assumption that eavesdroppers have limited computational power, making them vulnerable against more and more powerful (quantum) computers~\cite{Gidney_2021}.
+Alternatively, information-theoretic secrecy~\cite{9380147} utilizes the inherent randomness of communication channels to achieve security at the physical layer~\cite{8509094} without requiring secret key agreement and without imposing any constraints on the eavesdroppers' computational power.